eigenhombre/llbb/README.md

     $ time ./five

-    real	0m0.004s
+    real	0m0.002s
-    user	0m0.001s
+    user	0m0.000s
-    sys	0m0.002s
+    sys	0m0.001s
     $ wc -c five
        16840 five

+Why is this interesting?
 One of my favorite things about Go, Rust and C is that they produce relatively small, stand-alone binaries, compared with the massive uberjar files involved in shipping Java/Clojure apps, Python Eggs / virtualenvs / etc.

-We've just started chipping out a path to building tiny executables using Babashka, a tool typically thought of as primarily useful for "scripting," leveraging LLVM's assembly-language-like IR and tooling to get us close to the metal.
+Though we haven't done much useful yet, we have started chipping out a path to building tiny executables using Babashka, a tool typically thought of as primarily useful for "scripting," leveraging LLVM's assembly-language-like IR and tooling to get us close to the metal.

 (Note that I could just as easily have used Clojure instead of Babashka to produce the IR.
 But small Babashka scripts run much